francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 <img src="css-specificity.svg" width="500px">

-- Inline CSS = 1000 points
+- Inline CSS = 1-0-0-0
-- Id = 100 points
+- Id = 0-1-0-0 (added for each in a matching selector)
-- Class, pseudo-class, attribute = 10 points each
+- Class, pseudo-class, attribute = 0-0-1-0 (added for each in a matching selector)
-- Element, pseudo-element, 1 point each
+- Element, pseudo-element, 0-0-0-1 (added for each in a matching selector)

 ## Read more